Imitation of Life (1934 film): Plot

 Ten years pass.
 Both women are wealthy and share a mansion in New York City.
 Delilah becomes a mainstay of the African-American community, supporting many lodges and charitable organizations and her church.
 She tries to give Peola every advantage, including sending her to a fine Negro college in the South, but Peola runs away.

-Meanwhile, Elmer arranges for Bea to meet a handsome ichthyologist, Stephen Archer; they hit it off immediately and plan to marry.
+Meanwhile, Elmer arranges for Bea to meet an ichthyologist, Stephen Archer; they hit it off immediately and plan to marry.
 Then eighteen-year-old Jessie comes home on college vacation, and during the five days it takes for Bea and Delilah to find Peola, she falls in love with Stephen.

 Peola has taken a job in a segregated restaurant, serving white customers only, in Virginia.
 When her mother and Bea find her, she denies Delilah.

-Peola finally tells her mother that she is going away, never to return, so she can pass as a white woman, and if they meet on the street, her mother must not speak to her.
+Peola tells her mother that she is going away, never to return, so she can pass as a white woman, and if they meet on the street, her mother must not speak to her.
 Delilah is heartbroken and takes to her bed, murmuring Peola's name and forgiving her before eventually succumbing to heartbreak.

-Delilah has the grand funeral she always wanted, with marching bands and a horse-drawn white silk hearse, and all the lodges processing in a slow march. coffin is carried from the church to the hearse through the saber arch of an honor guard, and a remorseful, sobbing Peola rushes to embrace it, begging her dead mother to forgive her.
+Delilah has the grand funeral she always wanted, with marching bands and a horse-drawn white silk hearse, and all the lodges processing in a slow march.
+Her coffin is carried from the church to the hearse through the saber arch of an honor guard, and a remorseful, sobbing Peola rushes to embrace it, begging her dead mother to forgive her.
 Bea and Jessie gather her into their arms and take her into the car with them.

-Sometime later, Peola decides to return to college.
+Peola later decides to return to college.
 Bea asks Stephen to wait, promising to come to him after Jessie is over her infatuation.
-After Stephen leaves, Jessie appears to her mother and gives her Delilah's lucky rabbits foot that she found, leading to Jessie asks how they met.
+After Stephen leaves, Jessie appears to her mother and gives her Delilah's lucky rabbit's foot that she found, causing Jessie to ask how they met.
 Bea starts to tell Jessie about their meeting while she was given a bath as a toddler and giving her insistent demands for her "quack quack" duck toy.